 US Merchant Account Requirements: SSN’s & TIN’s

-Furthermore, as we have outlined in several of our articles regarding personal credit, the SSN or TIN is also used to help the processing bank determine the credit worthiness of the potential merchant.
+Furthermore, as we have outlined in several of our articles regarding personal credit, the SSN is also used to help the processing bank determine the credit worthiness of the potential merchant.
 The personal credit history demonstrates a signers ability to repay debts, and as we have discussed in several articles, a merchant account carries the risk of causing the processing bank a significant loss.

-Lastly, since a US merchant account typically requires a personal guaranty (except for publicly traded corporations or charities) to provide some protection for the processing bank against a loss, if the personal guarantor is not a US citizen, a US processing bank would have little legal recourse in attempting to recover a loss caused by a foreign citizen.
+Lastly, since a US merchant account typically requires a personal guaranty (except for publically traded corporations or charities) to provide some protection for the processing bank against a loss, if the personal guarantor is not a US citizen, a US processing bank would have little legal recourse in attempting to recover a loss caused by a foreign citizen.

 In summary, all US processing banks require a SSN in order to approve any merchant account; to confirm the identity of the signer, to determine the credit worthiness of the signer, and to provide an effective personal guaranty.

 While this does make it difficult for individuals who are not US citizens to apply for US merchant accounts, international merchant accounts are subject to a different set of regulations, and thus remain an option for individuals without a SSN.

 **One exception to this requirement, is that Canadian merchants can apply using their SIN, instead of a SSN, with a few select US based processing banks that Durango-Direct.com works with.**